Last Updated on April 6, 2022 by cmoarz

 Symptoms of Low Oxygen

-Most of the time, if you notice your fish are swimming near the top of their tank or at the surface, it is because they need more oxygen.
+Most of the time, if you notice your fish keeps swimming to the top or at the surface of the tank, it is because they need more oxygen.
 Fish typically swim to the surface when there isn’t enough dissolved oxygen in the water.
 Low dissolved levels of oxygen will cause symptoms like gasping for air, labored breathing, pale coloration, and an increased heart rate.

 Other symptoms of low oxygen in fish, lethargy, lack of interest in food, rapid movement of gills, and gasping at the surface.